 As a policy analyst and spokesperson for numerous ballot measure campaigns, Steve worked against right-wing measures that threatened education, healthcare, public safety, and vital services for seniors.
 He also waged a lengthy campaign to push the Oregon Lottery to increase their investment in schools by reducing excessive payments to video lottery retailers.

 This progressive work helped shape Steve’s path to public office and the people of Portland elected him to City Council in 2012.

 Steve brought his innovative problem solving skills to improving government services and finding better ways to meet the public’s needs.
 He implemented the program to convert City street lights to LED, cutting energy consumption and the City’s electric bills.
-This translates into $1.5 million in savings for the City each year, and reduces greenhouse gas emissions to protect our local environment and public health for Portlanders.
+This translates into millions of dollars in savings for the City, and reduces greenhouse gas emissions to protect our local environment and public health for Portlanders.